Kakka: Mythology

 Kakka, treated in this context as a male deity, acts as Anu's messenger in the Sultantepe version of the myth Nergal and Ereshkigal, but the god fulfilling the same role in the Amarna version is anonymous.
 He is only referred to as a "messenger" (mār šipri).
 Piotr Steinkeller argues that Kakka's presence in only one version of this myth might indicate that the assignment of a name to the god sent by Anu was an Assyrian addition.
 In the beginning of the composition, Kakka descends to the underworld on Anu's behalf to greet Ereshkigal and invite her to send a representative to the banquet held in heaven.
 He reappears in the end, when Anu tasks him with announcing Nergal's new position as the king of the underworld.

-The male form of Kakka also appears In Enūma Eliš.
+The male form of Kakka also appears in the Enūma Eliš.
 He serves Anshar as a vizier (sukkallum).
 He is sent by his master to tell his parents, Lahmu and Lahamu, that Tiamat is plotting against the gods.
 According to Steinkeller, it is uncertain why Kakka was included in this myth, as he was generally not worshiped in Babylonia, where it was composed.
-He tentatively proposes that identification between Anshar and Ashur might have been an older tradition than usually assumed, and that Kakka, as a deity worshiped in at least some locations in Assyria, was selected as a deity who could plausibly be assigned to Ashur as a courtier.
+He tentatively proposes that identification between Anshar and Ashur might have been an older tradition than usually assumed, and that Kakka, who according to him might have been worshiped in at least some locations in Assyria, was selected as a deity who could plausibly be assigned to Ashur as a courtier.
 (Note: The equation of Anshar and Ashur is known from Neo-Assyrian fragments of a rewrite of Enūma Eliš which also casts Ashur as the protagonist, described by Wilfred G. Lambert as "completely superficial in that it leaves the plot in chaos by attributing Marduk's part to his great-grandfather, without making any attempt to iron out the resulting confusion."
 It is assumed that it was only written during the reign of Sennacherib.)
+However, according to Shana Zaia Kakka's presence in Assyria might have been inspired by his role in the Enūma Eliš, and a result of identifying Anshar with Ashur.
 A different explanation has been suggested by Selena Wisnom, who postulates that the passage might represent a literary allusion to the role of the personified weapon Šarur in myths about Ninurta, especially Lugal-e and the Epic of Anzû.
 She suggests that Kakka was selected because his name could be understood as a pun on the word kakku, "weapon", and thus indirectly as a reference to Šarur.
 However, she stresses that he shows less autonomy than Ninurta's personified weapon, as his role is limited to repeating the words of his master; she assumes that limiting the roles of minor deities reflected the need to highlight Marduk's power through the narrative at the expense of other figures.